thinkpad20/kirei/README.md

 ```

 Yay!
 Note that when writing a `\` in GHCi you need to write it with two backslashes so that it doesn't interpret it as an escape sequence.

+## Things left to do

+A lot!

+* right now all functions are single-argument (we'll later change this for performance and ease of readability)
+* we don't yet support infix symbols (everything is in a lisp-like prefix notation)
+* functions must be declared as lambdas (you can't write `let foo a = a + 1;`, you need to write `let foo = \a => + a 1;`)
+* We can't produce javascript files, just some basic code
+* Standard library is non-existent
+* No pretty printing
+* No type system yet
+* No pattern matching yet
+* No TCO
+* Token system
+* modules, namespaces, dealing with JS objects......